jonathanhogg/flitter/docs/builtins.md

 let z = octnoise(:seed, 4, 0.5, x, y)
 ```

-Again, this function will accept *n*-vectors as inputs.
+Again, this function will accept *n*-vectors as inputs and this should be done
+when large numbers of related noise values are required.

+The particular implementation of OpenSimplex 2S noise used in **Flitter** is
+based on [a Python implementation written by
+A. Svensson](https://code.larus.se/lmas/opensimplex) and licensed under the
+MIT license.

 ## Color functions